 In the 1950s and 60s it had populations of open woodland habitat birds, such as nightingale, tree pipit, wood warbler and redstart.
-Canopy closure has led to a complete disappearance of these species.
+Canopy closure and global warming has led to a complete disappearance of these birds as breeding species in Hertfordshire.
 However, many visitors still come to enjoy the trails, the spectacular autumn colour and the chance of seeing a wide range of woodland wild life, including fungi and butterflies.

 Access is off The Ridgeway, Cuffley.
 Additional facilities include a large car park and toilets, which close at 5pm in the winter and 6pm in the summer.